mend0z0/Blender/Hardware/v1_20230918/Design Folder/README.md

     - Adding info to Coverpage
     - Correcting the information for each page
     -
-    - Very important, changing the mosfet part number to SI4435FDY-T1-GE3 (https://www.digikey.ca/en/products/detail/vishay-siliconix/SI4435FDY-T1-GE3/7566600).
+    - Very important, changing the MOSFET part number to SI4435FDY-T1-GE3 (https://www.digikey.ca/en/products/detail/vishay-siliconix/SI4435FDY-T1-GE3/7566600).
 (Next revision)
-    - Very important, changing the mosfet gate circuit to a pull down resistor and a pnp transistor.
+    - Very important, changing the MOSFET gate circuit to a pulldown resistor and a PNP transistor.
 (Next revision)
     - Modifying prog pins according to the programmer.
 (Next revision)
     -
     -